w3f/Grants-Program/applications/VeniceFinance.md

 Venetians collectively decide on the optimum solution for the protocol through farming, staking and voting.
 * Venice allows users to frictionlessly and trustlessly move liquidity inter-ecosystem without revealing their position or identity.
 Venice has secured $10 million worth of liquidity incentives from its investors and partners towards launch.

+Inheriting default programmable privacy, Venice is able to protect the users in Substrate / Polkadot / Kusama from malicious exploits including front-running attacks/GPA-style MEV, transaction linkability, identity traceability, and so on.
+Venice is committed to the ideals of permissionless access, privacy-protection, and auditable transparency, all indispensable components for a future where anyone in the world can access financial services without fear of identity breach or related counterparty risk.

 ### Project Details